-Below you're going to find a list of superpowers that should help you create some wonderfully memorable heroes or villains.
+A list of superpowers is a handy thing to have around when trying to create some wonderfully memorable heroes or villains.
 Everyone loves the feeling they get when they realize a hero or villain has some sort of supernatural connection that can't fully be explained at his or her disposal.
 Depending on how you reveal the power, it can blow people away or give them goosebumps of anticipation.

-A character that has cool powers or abilities (even if only enhanced abilities) will not only add levels of complexity to your story but will also (if well thought out) make your audience eager to see your creation use these powers.
+A character that has cool powers (even enhanced natural abilities) will not only add levels of complexity to your story but will also (if well thought out) make your audience eager to see your creation use these powers.
 I hope that all you writers, movie makers, and artists who've given this article a chance find it useful in your creations.
 Thanks for taking a look.

 A List of Superpowers That Need Very Little (If Any) Explanation

 Bringing Dead Back to Life

 Speaking to the Dead